Linaro/lava/doc/v2/development-intro.rst

 .. _GitLab: https://git.lavasoftware.org/

-Many git commit messages within the LAVA codebase contain references to JIRA issues as ``LAVA-123`` etc. All references like this can be appended to a basic URL to find the details of that issue:
+Many older git commit messages within the LAVA codebase contain references to JIRA issues as ``LAVA-123`` etc., as the LAVA project used to use Linaro's JIRA instance to track issues.
+All references like this can be appended to a basic URL to find the details of that
-``https://projects.linaro.org/browse/``. e.g. the addition of this
+issue: ``https://projects.linaro.org/browse/``. e.g. the addition of
-section on JIRA relates to ``LAVA-735`` which can be viewed as https://projects.linaro.org/browse/LAVA-735
+this section on JIRA relates to ``LAVA-735`` which can be viewed as https://projects.linaro.org/browse/LAVA-735

-Within JIRA, there is a hierarchy of issues. *EPIC* is the highest level to group similar issues. *Stories* are each within a single EPIC and *sub-tasks* can exist within a single Story.

 If you have comments or questions about anything visible within the LAVA project, please subscribe to one of the :ref:`mailing lists